The Cosby Show: Reception and legacy

 The show's portrayal of a successful, stable black family was praised by some for breaking racial stereotypes and showing another part of the African-American experience.
 However, it was criticized by others, including Henry Louis Gates Jr., for allowing white audiences to think that racism and poverty were problems of the past.
 Phylicia Rashad claimed that when she met Nelson Mandela, he told her that he "is eternally grateful for the show and its influence on Apartheid and us Black people.
 [The inmates in prison] watched the show while in prison."
 As a result of the Bill Cosby sexual assault cases, Malcolm-Jamal Warner has stated that the show's legacy is "tarnished".

-The Cosby Show had generated in television revenue, including from television advertisement, and from syndication.
+The Cosby Show had generated in television revenue, including from television advertisements, and from syndication.

 Broadcast history and ratings

 The Cosby Show aired on Thursdays at 8:00 pm for all eight seasons.
 In its first season, the show was the beginning of a Thursday NBC schedule that was followed by Family Ties, Cheers, Night Court, and Hill Street Blues.

 The Cosby Show is one of three television programs (All in the Family and American Idol being the others) that were number one in the Nielsen ratings for five consecutive seasons.